Billbrockbank/Teams-Planner-Timeline-Tab/README.md

 ## Features

-- When adding the tab to a channel the configuration allows for selecting the default filter settings.
+- When adding the tab to a channel, configuration M365 Group Plan and allows setting the default filter settings.
 - The Tab name is set to "`<plan name>` Timeline"
-- React with Fluent UI Web application.
+- The Web application is developed with React and Fluent UI.
 - Access the Planner buckets and task via Microsoft Graph in the Web app (not through a Azure function)
-- Filter task by active or all tasks including completed.
+- Filter task by active or all tasks (includes completed).
 - Filter task by plan bucket.
 - Tasks status rendered in colors: